 If you are concerned about dermaplaning making your skin worse, then you should skip the DIY.
 Go to a professional, at least for the first few dermaplaning sessions.

-Professionals will not only know how to properly do the procedure but they can also better assess if your skin is in the right condition to benefit from dermaplaning.
+Professionals will not only know how to properly do the procedure, of course.
+But more importantly, a salon pro can better assess if your skin is in the right condition to benefit from dermaplaning.

-Furthermore, professionals make use of a very sharp scalpel.
-This is similar to a surgical one and not just the blades that you use to shave your hair.
-Although it seems doable to remove the pink fuzz on your face with the usual blades available in the market, that puts you more at risk of scaring your skin.
+Although it seems doable to remove the peach fuzz on your face with the usual blades available in the market, that puts you more at risk of scaring your skin.

 If you’re ready to give dermaplaning a try, the Jasclair Dermaplane Tools are a great choice.